 - Child support — North Carolina law requires that both parents support their children to the best of their ability.
 The court must consider many factors when deciding on a support order, including the income of both parents, the number of children, and the child custody arrangements.
 We fight to compel financial transparency so your support order is based on accurate figures.

 - Division of property — Under the state’s equitable distribution law, marital assets and debts are divided in a manner that the court considers to be fair.
 The result might not be equal shares for each spouse.
 Controversies often arise over the origin of items and whether they should be designated as separate or marital property.
 Disputes also occur over the valuation of particular assets, such as retirement accounts, stock options, real estate and family businesses.
 For most couples, the family home is the greatest asset, so there is often conflict over ownership, occupancy and mortgage obligations.
 Throughout the equitable distribution process, we are tireless advocates for your property rights.

 A prenuptial or postnuptial agreement can carry considerable weight in your divorce proceedings, unless it is shown to be invalid in whole or in pertinent part.
 From the outset, we’ll assess the validity of any agreement and work to enforce or challenge it, depending on your situation and needs.

 Contact a zealous North Carolina attorney for aggressive divorce representation

 The Carolina Law Group delivers effective, personalized legal support for North Carolina spouses who are going through a divorce.
-Call us at 252-672-2059 or contact us online to schedule a consultation at one of our offices, located in New Bern, Havelock and Morehead City.
+Call us at 252-672-2059 or contact us online to schedule a consultation at one of our offices, located in New Bern and Beaufort.